 * If you want to torture your eyeballs then the original game can be found via Old Games Finder.

 Following on from last year's success, Collaboration #2 has just been released.
 The STatariART gang have been very busy and created even more funky pixel art - by many different people who kindly submitted their Degas dabbles.
-Heck, you will even see a few images from yours truly - brace yourself and don't get your hopes up :o)
+Heck, you will even see a few images from yours truly - brace yourself for the horror!!
+Don't get your hopes up :o)